 Over recent decades UK bats have suffered sharp population declines.
 Many species are insect feeding.
 So, the loss of habitat supporting invertebrates on the which they feed and use of pesticides is a possible cause.
 Bats also need safe roosting and hibernation sites that are at risk from building and development work.

 Working with The Bat Conservation Trust, Wildlife World have designed strong wooden bat boxes.
-That provide suitable roosting spaces for these fascinating mammals with wonderful species names such as Pipistrelle, Natterer’s and Whiskered.
+That provide suitable roosting spaces for these fascinating mammals with remarkable species names such as Pipistrelle, Natterer’s and Whiskered.
 Bat boxes must have thick sides to insulate the box from excessive temperature variations and a narrow entrance hole to prevent predation.
-You should put bat boxes high up in your garden.
-Growing night-scented plants will help attract night flying insects that bats will feed on.
+It would be best if you put bat boxes high up in your garden.
+Growing night-scented plants will help attract night-flying insects that bats will feed on.

-Worldwide there are more than a 1000 species of bat.
-Many of these species help humans by eating insects which can damage crops.
-Fruit eating species also provide pollination and seed dispersal to help with forest regeneration.
-Another reason why we need to work towards successful bat conservation.
+Worldwide there are more than 1000 species of bat.
+Many of these species help humans by eating insects that can damage crops.
+Fruit-eating species also provide pollination and seed dispersal to help with forest regeneration—another reason why we need to work towards successful bat conservation.